ryppl/boost-history/statistics/importance_sampling/libs/statistics/detail/importance_sampling/doc/readme.txt

 These are C++ tools for computing importance weights and sampling.

+The classes prepare_weights followed by sampler cover most needs.

 [ Note ]

 To ensure that the draws are from the desired target distribution, we recommend